 How to forgive yourself

 When you truly forgive, it is like the Lord reaches into your heart, rips out all the bitterness, anger, resentment, and pain, and throws it away.
-The pain that once controlled you will disappear.
+The pain that once controlled you will have less power over you.
 That’s the power of forgiveness.